 - Monthly Colloquia Series: Speakers at the monthly dinner colloquia have included an expert on immigration discussing the city's changing demographics, opera singers from the New York City Opera, and a director presenting her Academy Award winning documentary film.

 - Annual Retreat: Every fall, freshman honors students participate in a fun-filled retreat, which includes team building activities and explorations of NY neighborhoods.

-- Extracurricular Activities: Select from a range of cultural and community service activities.
+- Extracurricular Activities: Select from a range of cultural activities.
 See Follies or WarHorse, attend the Nutcracker ballet or follow in the steps of Edith Wharton on a walking tour of Greenwich Village.

 - Community Service Activities: Students take part in one community service activity per semester.
 Volunteer at a soup kitchen, join in a sewing circle, or garden in Riverside Park.

-- Honors Projects: Assisted by a faculty mentor, interdisciplinary groups of three to five juniors research a NYC neighborhood – studying the history, architecture, demographics, and economics of the area.
-Each group prepares a walking tour and presents their research and tour to their fellow honors students.
+- Honors Projects: Assisted by a faculty mentor, interdisciplinary groups of three to five juniors research a NYC neighborhood -- studying the history, architecture, demographics, and economics of the area.
+Each group prepares a research paper in the fall and presents their finding in an engaging, multi-media presentation in the spring.